This set of Analog Communications Multiple Choice Questions & Answers (MCQs) focuses on “Source of Information”.

 c) It is negative for one half cycle

-d) It has infinite number of amplitudes in the range of values of the independent variable
+d) It has an infinite number of amplitudes in the range of values of the independent variable

 Explanation: A sinusoidal wave is an analog signal.
 An analog electrical signal is a signal with infinite number of amplitudes in the range of values of independent variable.
 Analog signals can take on any value in the continuous interval.